About the Artist

 Celebrating natural beauty.

-I also enjoy setting natural stones, I feel that stones add a heightened element of natural beauty.
+I enjoy incorporating natural stones, I feel that stones add a heightened element of natural beauty.
 Natural materials, like the use of stones and bone in jewelry, first caught my attention during travels to South Africa (2004), and the spark to learn about lapidary arts was instilled in Bocas del Toro (2015).

 Statement of Technique